 Epidemiologists use mathematical models in order to track the progress of most infectious diseases.
 They may also discover the likely outcome of an epidemic or help manage them by vaccination.
-Some specific areas that epidemiologists may track are as follows:
+Some specific areas that epidemiologists may track include:

-- transmission, spread and control of infection
+- transmission, spread, and control of infection

 - persistence of pathogens within hosts

 - immuno-epidemiology

 - virulence

 - strain structure and interactions

 - evolution and spread of resistance

 One specific type of mathematical model used for many infectious diseases, such as measles, mumps, and rubella, is the SIR model.
-This model consists of three variables: S (for susceptible), I (for infectious) and R (for recovered).
+This model consists of three variables: S (susceptible), I (infectious), and R (recovered).